StarPlayrX/bigmac/README.md

 15. `cd bigMaster.master`
 16. Omiting `sudo` follow the `Post Install track in this guide`
 19. Select the start up disk

-## Requirements
-1. Mac Pro 2008 - 2012
-2. You have MacOS 10.15.x Catalina installed already.
-(Or do these steps on a supported Mac to an external SSD!)
-3. MacOS 11.0.1 Big Sur full installer app (RC2 or public release and later)
-4. APFS ROM patcher applied.
-Dosdude1's APFS ROM Patcher is included in the 😎 folder.
-You only need to flash your Mac's firmware once using his tool.
-You must put your mac into programming mode.
-Instructions are included with the tool.
-This requires time and patience.
-Don't attempt if you are tired.
-Do not interrupt.
-5. Boot screen.
-I recommend you have a flashed Nvidia or AMD card that supports Metal.
-Some steps are difficult without one.
-6. Your GPU must support Metal.
-AMD Cards like the RX 580 8 GB support 4k @ 60 Hz on Big Sur with 4k boot screen!
-Nvidia cards with metal will have 4k @ 30 Hz only.
-If you have 4k on Nvidia use a 30 Hz port to get a boot screen.
-7. 1 - 2 external USB SSDs or hard drives for Recovery or asr disk cloning.
-8. A SSD or Hard drive with 60GB or more.
-256GB Recommended.

 ## Pre Install